simul/simul.github.io/ref/simul/clouds/cloudkeyframe.md

 <a name="GetInt"></a>
 ### int GetInt(char name)
 Get an int with the given, case-insensitive, name
-<a name="GetPrecipitationCentre"></a>
-### simul::crossplatform::Quaterniond GetPrecipitationCentre()
-Depending on precipitationRegion.lockToClouds, precipitationRegion.CentreKm is either absolute or relative.
-So this function is used to access the true centre position of the rain region.
 <a name="GetPropertiesChecksum"></a>
 ### unsigned int GetPropertiesChecksum()
 Check for properties that, if altered in the keyframe, would require regeneration of